pauldmccarthy/rap-novnc-docker-images/README.md

 ## Notes for development

-All images are re-built on every push to the main branch of this repository via GitHub Actions.
+All images are built using GitHub Actions via a manually triggered workflow.
 To re-build an image locally, you can just run the `build.sh` script from the repository root, e.g.:

 ```bash
 ./build.sh ./ubuntu-novnc
 ```

+The `build.sh` script assumes that you a `python` executable on your `$PATH` with the `jinja2` library installed.